tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-11-06-animals-classification-CNN.md

 ### Contents of this article:
 * What are Convolutional Neural Networks
-* Implementing 4 different CNN models on the mentioned dataset and giving a brief of each model.
+* Implementing 4 different CNN models on the mentioned dataset and giving a brief of each model with inferences from my experiment.
-* Presenting comparative findings for the 4 implemented models.
 * Conclusions

 ### What are Convolution Neural Networks?